flood cars

 Be on the Lookout for Flood-Damaged Cars

-If you’re shopping around for a used vehicle, there’s a good chance you going to come across a flood-damaged car, whether you realize it or not.
+If you’re shopping around for a used vehicle, there’s a good chance you are going to come across a flood-damaged car, whether you realize it or not.

-The Signs of a Flood-Damaged Car
+Signs of a Flood-Damaged Car

-So how do you know if you’re on the verge of buying a flood car?
+So, how do you know if you’re on the verge of buying a flood car?
 Start with the vehicle’s description.
 It may be referred to as “storm-damage” and could have a new title indicating it was an insurance total.
 Car history reports can help, but only if the car was put through a claim process.

 Here are some other ways to check for water damage: